-I had extended my stay at the hostel a couple times as I wasn’t sure if I’d like a city so I typically booked 3 days at first then ask if they were full and extend or get out.
+I had extended my stay at the hostel a couple of times as I wasn’t sure if I’d like a city so I typically booked 3 days at first then ask if they were full and extend or get out.
 I wanted to stay here, Budapest was beautiful and inexpensive.

-I had walked past a chicken joint, well a normal one not paprika chicken, but it closed super early, and had a line out the door by noon.
+I had walked past a chicken joint, well a normal one, not paprika chicken, but it closed super early, and had a line out the door by noon.

 Today was the day to see what the hype was about and it was good, roast chicken.
 Only bad point is they used mayo like it was water, just drowned potato and corn salads in it to a comical degree.

 I finished just as the line was forming.

 Thing is I had no plan since I’d done just about everything I found to do online so it was another day of just walking around.

 I decided to investigate the cave temples in Buda, across the river.

 Centuries ago monks lived in natural caves and carved the mountain since they had nothing else to do, it’s what monks do: they pray and carve stuff.
 Or make beer.

 Back over to Pest side via bridge and I was in tourist downtown, near a Hard Rock Cafe so I had to stop and get a pin for my bro.

 I stopped for some ice cream but mainly to people watch.
 It was hot so the cone cooled me down and I saw the insane things tourist families do.